MorganOnBass/docker-ocserv-saml/README.md

 The container is available from the Docker registry and this is the simplest way to get it.
 It needs a fair few environment variables, so I suggest using docker-compose.

 ## Quick Start
-If you have not already done so, install docker-compose in according with its [documentation.](https://docs.docker.com/compose/install/)
+If you have not already done so, install docker-compose in accordance with its [documentation.](https://docs.docker.com/compose/install/)

 In an empty directory, create a file called `docker-compose.yaml` and insert the below contents, substituting values suitable for your environment:
 ```docker